mahynski/latex-jam/README.md

 ### As a Fork

 Alternatively, you can fork this repo and add the relevant images etc. for a specific project then begin editing in a codespace.
-This fork can be added as a aubtree to another project later, if desired.
+This fork can be added as a subtree to a repo containing that project later, if desired.

+Why?
+It is convenient to keep this separate from the project's source directory at first if that source contains its own devcontainer.
+If you try to open that repo in a codespace that source devcontainer will be used.
+This way, you can use the devcontainer for latex-jam in its own codespace to write online easily; it can be added to the source project later once this capability is no longer needed.

 ### Templates